By Ibironke Taiwo. Freelance Health Writer, with medical review and editorial support from The DLHA Team

 III.
 Consequences of Nurse Burnout on the Society

-Nigerian nurses should be encouraged to practice self-care and be supported institutionally to obtain a balance between work and life.
+(ii) Support programs for work-life balance: Nigerian nurses should be encouraged to practice self-care and be supported institutionally to obtain a balance between work and life.
 [6]

-An adequate working environment with appropriate facilities and reward should be put in place.
+(iii) Reward and worklace enhancement: An adequate working environment with appropriate facilities and reward should be put in place.

-Resources should be put in place to achieve conducive nurse staffing levels in the country though policy adoption of the WHO standard of one nurse to five patients.
+(vi) Staffing: As feasible, provide funding to achieve conducive nurse staffing levels in the country towards achieving the WHO advisory institutional standard of one nurse to five patients.

 Burnout among Nigerian nurses is a complex issue that calls for robust nd concerted action.
 The causes include excessive workload, inadequate staffing, limited resources, poor reward, and poor working conditions all of which contribute to increased emotional vulnerability in nurses and inability to carry out their duties adequately and with personal satisfaction.